Seraaron/agora/srd/subsystems/Momentum.md

 **Momentum has the potential to rise with every combatant's turn!** The amount it rises will depend on their chosen stance or tone, and may raise further during their turn depending on which move they choose.
 You can also raise Momentum on an opponent's turn with the 'Raise the Stakes' exploit.

-**When the _Momentum equals or exceeds your Disposition_ you are no longer protected by the difference, and finishing moves will be easier to use on you.** You are fairly vulnerable from that point onward, and you would do well to either try to end the conflict as quickly as possible, recover some [[Social Discourse#Presence|Presence]] or [[Martial Combat#Poise|Poise]], or make a hasty retreat.
+**When the _Momentum equals or exceeds your Disposition_ you are no longer protected by the difference, and finishing moves will be easier to use on you.** You are fairly vulnerable from that point onward, and you would do well to either try to end the conflict as quickly as possible, recover some [[Social Conflict#Presence|Presence]] or [[Martial Conflict#Poise|Poise]], or make a hasty retreat.

 **In other words:** Once Momentum is high enough, if you don't finish things on your own terms as quickly as possible, then* someone else probably will*.